Table of Contents

 - Without treatment:

 Diagnostic Workup for Donovanosis

-Isolation and culture of the organism is not easy or straightforward.
-Therefore, the best way to diagnose donovanosis is by direct examination of smears obtained from the base of one of the ulcers.
+Isolation and culture of the organism are not easy or straightforward; therefore, the best way to diagnose donovanosis is by direct examination of smears obtained from the base of one of the ulcers.

 Microscopic examination can reveal cytoplasmic inclusions inside macrophages and histiocytes.
 Donovan bodies are bipolar-staining cytoplasmic inclusion bodies identified within macrophages.
 These cytoplasmic inclusions are very characteristic of donovanosis and are usually sufficient to make the diagnosis.
 Giemsa or pinacyanol stains are usually used to visualize Donovan bodies.